SchmidtDSE/Ecotech-documentation/README.md

 ## Purpose

-This is an exercise to help with documentation best Practices
+This is an exercise to help with documentation best practices.

 Clone repo: https://github.com/SchmidtDSE/Ecotech-documentation.git